Institutional Review Board (IRB) proposals

 Ethics guidelines and principles for research

 The principles of ethical research are detailed in IRB training.
 These principles are formulated in the Belmont report (DHHS OHRP 2017).
-For a more detailed overview of the role of ethics in social science research, see J-PAL's resource on ethics.
+For a more detailed overview of the role of ethics in social science research, see J-PAL's Ethics research resource.

 Respect for persons: